nrfconnect/sdk-nrf/doc/nrf/libraries/modem/location.rst

 ==========

 None of the supported DKs have an integrated Wi-Fi chip.
-You can use an external Wi-Fi chip, such as nRF7002 EK, and connect it to the nRF9160 DK.
+You can use an external Wi-Fi chip, such as nRF7002 EK, and connect it to the nRF91 Series DK.

 Library files
 *************